purescript/package-sets/README.md

 To set up a test project, run `make setup`.
 Then you can test individual packages with `psc-package verify PACKAGE`.

-## Further Complaints

-PRs welcome.

 ## FAQ

 ### How do I use this package set?

 Use [Spago](https://github.com/spacchetti/spago) or Psc-Package.

-### Can I get additional help?

-Open an issue in [Spago](https://github.com/spacchetti/spago) or ask on FP Slack.

-### Does ___ in `scripts/` mean ____?

-No, these are just random scripts that are used to maintain Package-Sets package sets.
-They are not used by Psc-Package nor are they used by Spago.

-### Can I use packages from Bower?

-You can use anything that is a git repository, which mean every Bower dependency and others.
-See the local setup docs if you want to locally add them to a project: <https://package-sets.readthedocs.io/en/latest/local-setup.html>